t3rm1n4l/megacmd/README.md

     $ megacmd -force delete mega:/foo/folder

-If you sync command, it will try to copy files to the destination if corresponding files are not present at the destination.
+If you use sync command, it will try to copy files to the destination if corresponding files are not present at the destination.
 It will not overwrite any files if present.
 It exits by displaying an error message.
-We can provide -force option with sync command to go forward by overwriting files.
+We can provide -force option with sync command to continue by overwriting files.

-### Sample config file

-Create a file ~/.megacmd.json with following content.

-    {
-        "User" : "MEGA_USERNAME",
-        "Password" : "MEGA_PASSWORD",
-        "DownloadWorkers" : 4,
-        "UploadWorkers" : 4,
-        "Verbose" : 1
-    }

-DownloadWorkers and UploadWorkers specifies how many parallel connections should be used by megacmd.

-You can add extra parameters as follows to make the default behavior as follows:
-    "Force" : true
-    "Recursive" : true

 ### Examples